prismicio-community/slice-machine-starter-nuxt/README.md

 $ yarn prismic sm --add-storybook
 ```

+This should create a simple Storybook inside your project.
+Bear in mind though that this one is still quite basic, feel free to go fancy by adding [addons](https://storybook.js.org/addons) and more!
+Here's an example of a more elaborated Storybook documentation of a slice library for inspiration: [sms-hoy-storybook.netlify.app](https://sms-hoy-storybook.netlify.app)

 Well done!
 You are now ready to start developing your slice library with Slice Machine.

 ## 👩‍💻 &nbsp;Developing